juanpc2018/Amiga-Guide-4000-4000T/README.md

 some 4000 Amigas have a "Cost Reduced 200w PSU" </br>

 ¿does A4000T require all that power at 5v? </br>
-to answer that question requires further testing under heavy load: </br>
+to answer that question requires further testing under heavy load, </br>
+with several DMM that allow to Send data to a PC with [UltraDMM](https://ultradmm.com/supported-meters) or similar. </br>
+Tests: </br>
 Long 3D rendering with different 060 CPU accelerator boars at 100MHz, </br>
+measuring power consumption in all places: AC Wall & DC each rail. </br>
 Emulating a CD32 & play all games from CD </br>
 using different GPUs like ZZ9000 fully upgraded, Picaso IV, </br>
 different sound cards like AmiGUS and others. </br>